Internal telemetry

 port: 8888

-You can adjust the verbosity of the Collector metrics output by setting the level field to one of the following values:
+You can adjust the verbosity of the Collector metrics output by setting the

-• none: no telemetry is collected.
+: no telemetry is collected.basic

-• detailed: the most verbose level, includes dimensions and views.
+: the most verbose level, includes dimensions and views.

 Each verbosity level represents a threshold at which certain metrics are emitted.
 For the complete list of metrics, with a breakdown by level, see Lists of internal metrics.